 Significant public infrastructure exists in the North Bank, including buildings, parking lots, bridges, parks and other public assets mentioned previously.
-The City of Spokane Parks Department also owns property (referred to as the Bosch Lot) at North Lincoln St. and W. Bridge Ave.
-This site is characterized by underground stormwater infrastructure, though the site is appropriate for modest redevelopment with non-residential uses...
+The City of Spokane also owns property (referred to as the Bosch Lot) at North Lincoln St. and W. Bridge Ave.
+This site is characterized by underground stormwater infrastructure that prevents extensive or intensive redevelopment.